-We take COVID-19 very seriously and are regularly monitoring the circumstances around the subject.
+We take health and cleanliness very seriously and are regularly monitoring the circumstances around this subject.
 We continue to take steps to maintain elevated safety protocols for our guests and staff.
 Sanitation is always available to guests and staff while on the canoe, and we’ve modified our approach to greeting and boarding to limit contact where possible.

 We appreciate that you have chosen, or are considering, Eka Canoe Adventures for your next excursion and we will take every step to keep you and your party safe and healthy.
 If at any point you feel concerned with a situation relating to COVID-19, please notify our captain and he/she will take steps to rectify the arrangement.

 How many other people will be on my tour?

 We pride ourselves on offering one of the smallest group sizes out there!
 Kini Kini (the canoe) comfortably seats 11 guests with plenty of leg and elbow room.
 And let’s not forget the 200+ square feet of deck between the two hulls!

 Is there a minimum number of customers each tour?

 Yes, the minimum number of guests per tour is two.
 Some lucky couples even get a “private” tour sometimes (mostly in the off-season)!
 Since we typically offer four manta ray snorkel experiences per evening may ask our guests to consolidate two trips into one, depending on bookings.
 But don’t worry, we only take a maximum of 11.

 Is this the best way to explore the Kona coast?

 We certainly think it’s pretty awesome!
 However, unless we are taking guests out on a private charter, we primarily specialize in manta ray snorkels, which include a very short boat ride to the mouth of the bay.
 If you’re looking for something truly different than your run-of-the-mill boat ride, look no further!
 If you’re looking for a coastal cruise, please consider our private charter offering.

 How are you different from other ocean operators?